HL7/coordinated-registry-network/source/pages/guidance.md

 #### External CRN Data Collection System Implementation

-​The capabilities and requirements that need to be implemented by the External CRN Data Collection System are outlined at Conformance Requirements.
+​The capabilities and requirements that need to be implemented by the External CRN Data Collection System are outlined as Conformance Requirements in IG's Capability Statements.

 Developers can follow these steps to implement the above capabilities.